Grand Canyon Itinerary: How to Spend One Day at the South Rim

 Whether you only have a weekend to explore or are passing through on an Arizona road trip, this itinerary will help you pack in a lot of action in a short amount of time.
 It starts at sunrise, but if you’re arriving later in the day, just pick up the activities from that point on and squeeze in as much as possible in the time you have, even if it’s fewer than 24 hours

-Read on for a day full of Grand Canyon National Park activities from dawn until dusk and beyond, and scroll to the bottom for tips for visiting the South Rim.
+Read on for a what to see in Grand Canyon National Park in one day, with activities from dawn until dusk and beyond.
+Scroll to the bottom for tips for visiting the South Rim.

 Sunrise at the Grand Canyon